Spectrum Imaging

 STEM SI Workflow

 In STEM, the electron beam is focused into a small probe and rastered to acquire spatial information in a serial manner (X, Y).
-In this acquisition mode, spectrum imaging (SI) is performed when you acquire a parallel spectrum at each pixel position, hence build up the spectrum image on a spectrum-by-spectrum basis (STEM SI).
+In this acquisition mode, spectrum imaging (SI) is performed when you acquire a parallel spectrum at each pixel position, hence building up the spectrum image on a spectrum-by-spectrum basis (STEM SI).
 A typical workflow includes:

 1. Set up the microscope in scanning mode and in the appropriate state for the spectrometer you wish to use.